Duran-FerrerM/Pan-B-cell-methylome/README.md

 ## Code availability

-### epiCMIT mitotic clock calculator:
+### epiCMIT mitotic clock calculator
 The epiCMIT (epigenetically-determined Cumulative MIToses) mitotic clock represents a relative measure of the total proliferative history of normal and neoplastic B cells.
 It is build considering the highest score from two underlying hyper- and hypomethylation-based mitotic clocks, called epiCMIT-hyper and the epiCMIT-hypo, respectively.
 The code provided here calculates the three mitotic clocks for each sample.
 All of them range from 0 to 1, depending on low or high realtive proliferative history.
 Based on our data, considering hyper- or hypomethyaltion separately may not be sufficient to capture the entire mitotic history of cancer cells.
 Of note, the proliferative history of malignant B cells include the proliferative history of normal B-cell development.
 The epiCMIT then should be compared among B-cell tumor with the same cellular origin.
 Although we demonstrate the epiCMIT as an accurate mitotic clock for normal and neoplastic B cells, we envisage it as a pan-cancer mitotic clock due to the carefull and comprehensive selection of its underlying CpG.

 Current version: v.1.0.
 The R source file can be found here: https://github.com/Duran-FerrerM/Pan-B-cell-methylome/blob/master/Estimate.epiCMIT.R

-#### Code:
+#### Code…
 ```
 ##
 ## epiCMIT calculation example